rancher/docs/content/rancher/v2.x/en/security/rancher-2.5/_index.md

 > This section is under construction.

 This section contains the hardening and self-assessment guides for Rancher v2.5.
-Separate guides are available for RancherD Kubernetes clusters, RKE Kubernetes clusters, and K3s Kubernetes clusters.